My biggest inspiration is my father. The below quotation is one that particularly resonates with me.

 Dad adored what he did – every second of it, whether work or play.
 I realised fairly early on that the corporate world was not for me, and so I focused on the only thing that I have always dreamt of doing.

-I am aware that some will think it a bold move that I have pursued a career in broadcasting.
-But I am not doing it because of Dad.
-I am doing it because of me.
-If I am compared to him then I will consider it an honour, and it will only serve as a lifelong reminder to keep striving to improve from whatever level I am at.
+I am aware that some will think it a bold move that I am pursuing a career in broadcasting, given Dad’s unparalleled success.
+But if I am compared to him then I will consider it an honour, and it will serve as a lifelong reminder to keep working hard and striving to improve.